 Laboratory diagnosis is best achieved by demonstration of specific IgG and IgM class antibodies in serum specimens.
 Polymerase chain reaction (PCR) tests (WNVP / West Nile Virus (WNV), Molecular Detection, PCR, Plasma) can detect WNV RNA in plasma specimens from patients with recent WNV infection (ie, 3 to 5 days following infection) when specific antibodies to the virus are not yet present.
 However, the likelihood of detection is relatively low as the sensitivity of PCR detection is approximately 55% in cerebrospinal fluid and approximately 10% in blood, from patients with known WNV infection.

 IgG: NegativeIgM: Negative

 Reference values apply to all ages.

-IgG: Presence of specific IgG class antibodies in a serum specimen indicates infection with WNV sometime in the past.
+IgG: Presence of specific IgG class antibodies in a serum indicates infection with WNV at some time in the past.
 By 3 weeks postinfection, virtually all infected persons should have developed IgG antibodies to WNV.
-If acute-phase infection is suspected, serum specimens drawn within approximately 7 days postinfection should be compared with a specimen drawn approximately 14 to 21 days after infection to demonstrate rising IgG antibody levels between the 2 serum specimens.
+If acute-phase infection is suspected, serum specimens drawn within approximately 7 days postinfection should be compared with a specimen drawn approximately 14 to 21 days postinfection to demonstrate rising IgG antibody levels between the 2 serum specimens.

 In the very early stages of acute WNV infection, IgM may be detectable in CSF before it becomes detectable in serum.